nextgis/docs_ngweb/source/webmaps_client.rst

    Feature table of the selected layer on a web map.

-   To change a basemap use a dropdown list (see item 8 in :numref:`ngweb_webmap_client`).
+To change a basemap use a dropdown list (see item 8 in :numref:`webmap_client`).
 By default there are the following basemaps:

 * None
 * OpenStreetMap